 - British author Colin Wilson first hit the big time in 1958 with a book of critical literary analysis called The Outsider.
 This was at first hailed as a critical success and the big-name critics couldn't get enough of this perceived driven young genius whose personal life was also newsworthy — it turned out he was living rough to save on rent and spending his days in the British Library researching and writing.
 However, with subsequent books the critics turned and savaged him, perhaps fearing they'd been over-fulsome the first time.
 While still having cult status, Wilson's 'formal' literary career never really survived this early critical Heel–Face Turn.

 - A lot of this had to do with his non-fiction writing: Wilson has written a number of histories of occultism, and publically stated his belief in some supernatural phenomena.
 He also wrote what is widely regarded as one of the most risible books about Jack the Ripper (at least until Patricia Cornwell got into the act).

-- Two and a Half Men is trashed as the Antichrist of sitcoms.
+- Many people have disparaged Two and a Half Men as the Antichrist of sitcoms.
 The show itself is mostly guilty of trite jokes and plots.
-It also gets away with a lot more sex jokes than its time slot, and having a minor as a co-star, would seem to allow.
-Plus Charlie Sheen's real life antics seem to color many people's perception of it even though he has since left the series.
-Yet is always among the top watched shows.
+It also gets away with many more sex jokes than its timeslot, and having a minor as a costar, would seem to allow.
+Besides all that, Charlie Sheen's real-life antics seem to color many people's perception of it even though he left the series in the eighth season.
+Yet it always commanded a sizable audience.